kukosmos/adain-pytorch-2019/README.md

 Original implementation can be found at [here](https://github.com/xunhuang1995/AdaIN-style).

 ## Examples
-These are the content image and style image to create the examples.
+These are generated images with this implementation.

 ### Case 1